Skip to content

 Setting Location Options

-Web search in Copilot M365 Admin Center > Copilot Enable / Disable (tenant-wide or per-group)
+Web search in Copilot Microsoft 365 admin center > Copilot Enable / Disable (tenant-wide or per-group)

-Optional connected experiences M365 Apps admin > Privacy Controls web-connected features
+Optional connected experiences Microsoft 365 Apps admin center > Privacy Controls web-connected features

 FSI Recommendation: Disable web search for users in Regulated environments.
 For Recommended environments, evaluate on a case-by-case basis.
 For Baseline, enable with user guidance.